 If you’d like to see Guatape after the day tourists have gone home and experience a bit more peace and quiet, check out rooms at the Bokso for a great peaceful stay.
-This place is recognised for 5 star serivce, with amazing views, fabulous beds, terraces and superb food – book now and don’t be disappointed!
+This place is recognized for 5-star service, with amazing views, fabulous beds, terraces, and superb food – book now and don’t be disappointed!

 What to Eat in Medellin

 While you’ll be able to experience a vast variety of international foods in Medellin – the Mercado del Rio is a good place for that – we’d recommend diving into local cuisine.
-There are some great specialities of the area that you really should try
+There are some great specialties of the area that you really should try.

 Eat Arepas in Medellin

 Arepas are perhaps one of the best Colombian street foods on offer.
-They’re a thick corn tortilla, toasted and stuffed or topped with, usually cheese, or eggs, or butter or all of the above.
+They’re a thick corn tortilla, toasted and stuffed or topped with, usually cheese, eggs, butter, or all of the above.
 This is comfort food from the street.
-They’re cheap, filling and tasty.
+They’re cheap, filling, and tasty.

 Eat Empanadas in Medellin at Empanadas Envigadeñas